dmccan/yada-wiki/readme.txt

 * Removed old style PHP constructor in preparation for 4.3.
 * Fixed deprecated function calls that gave a debug warning.

-= 2.3.0 =
-* Adjusted version number to keep updates in sync.

-= 2.4.0 =
+= 2.1.0 =
-* Added filter to override default display of categories in the post editor to maintain order and hierarchy.
-* Fixed problem with shortcode popup display due to conflict with other plugins.
+* Adjusted user permissions so that roles have the same edit abilities for wiki articles as they do for regular posts.

-= 2.5.1 =
+= 2.0.0 =
-* Update to get files in sync and fix tagging error.
+* Changed the editor dialogs to be in-line jQuery UI dialogs.
+* The links dialog has an AJAX look-up of existing wiki post titles.
+* The TOC dialog has a drop-down list of categories.
+* A sidebar TOC / category list widget was added.

-= 2.6 =
+= 1.2.0 =
-* Added different CSS classes for wiki links depending on post status.
-Added style sheet for wiki link classes.
-* Added option to show Yada Wiki editor buttons on the editing screen for all post types, in addition to the wiki post type.
+* Added editor dialog to make it easier to enter the wiki shortcode parameters

+= 1.1.0 =
+* Change to make wiki categories hierarchical

+= 1.0.1 =
+* Fix for empty post type

+= 1.0 =
+* Initial release